bmak-slg-app/SLRT/README.md

 # Sign Language Processing

+This repo is a fork of [Sign Language Recognition and Translation](https://github.com/FangyunWei/SLRT) for Signify mobile application to demonstrate the result of the papers in the repository.
+This repository contains additional files for running an API server to support the mobile application.
+It also introduces `pixi` package management to simplify the installation of the dependencies.

+## Deploying the API server

+The deployment guide can be found in [bmak-slg-app/deployment](https://github.com/bmak-slg-app/deployment).
+It contains the instructions to deploy the API server, alongside a full list of resources required to run the server.

+## Papers

 This repo contains the official implementations of the following papers on sign language processing:

 - [EMNLP 2024] Towards Online Continuous Sign Language Recognition and Translation [[Paper]](https://arxiv.org/abs/2401.05336v2) [[Code]](https://github.com/FangyunWei/SLRT/tree/main/Online)